anuditverma/anuditverma.github.io/aboutme.md

 </center>
 <br>

-Oh, and one more thing, if you are wondering about the meaning of my name, well here it is:
+Oh, and one more thing, if you are wondering about the meaning of my name, well...
 <br><br>
 <center><img src="/img/anudit-meaning.png"></center>
 <br>